Chicken Enchilada Stuffed Zucchini Boats

 For the zucchini boats:

 - 4 about 32 oz total medium zucchini

 - 1/2 cup diced green bell pepper

 - 1/4 cup chopped cilantro, plus more for garnish

 - 3 tbsp water or chicken broth

 For the Topping:

-Cover with foil and bake 35 minutes until cheese is melted and zucchini is cooked through.
+- Cover with foil and bake 35 minutes until cheese is melted and zucchini is tender.

-Top with scallions and cilantro for garnish and serve with low fat sour cream if desired.
+- Top with scallions and cilantro for garnish and serve with Greek yogurt or sour cream, if desired.